lostjared/Knights_Tour/README.md

 - **clearboard**: Clears the board for a new tour.
 - **nextmove**: Calculates the knight's next move using Warnsdorff's rule.

-## File Structure

-- `src/main.rs`: The main file containing the simulation logic.
-- `data/`: Directory containing required assets such as fonts and images.

 ## Assets

 - `data/font.ttf`: The font used for rendering text.